kabirt7/portfolio-site/README.md

 - Work page needs to be longer instead of the same size and overflow: scroll.
 - Need to fix how navbar appears when this happens

-- Safari renders the marquee effect and spacing incorrectly
+- Safari renders the marquee effect and spacing incorrectly.
+Phone VP also does this on Chrome.
+I think I'm going to scrap the marquee event for phones.

 ## MVP